DanielSundberg/AARR/README.md

 I changed the Y for an A. And had to come up with a new name that matched the new short name...
 And here we are.

+## Design philosophy

+### Focus on the reading experience
+Blogs these days contains a lot of text and information.
+There not time enough to read everything.
+It should be easy to scan the content on the mobile device.
+If I have time I save the post as unread and continue later.
+If I'm not interested in the topic I just keep scrolling.

+### User in control
+Don't try to be too smart when marking content as read or not.
+It should also be possible to undo an unintentional action.

+### The app should be fun to use
+How do you make an
+app fun to use?
+I don't know but I think it's a combination of an appealing user interface and having the proper controls and actions in the right place.

 ## Technical implementation

 Wanted to try out some "new" technologies and  create something useful.
 Among others I'm using the following libraries/technologies: